route4me/route4me-vbnet-sdk/Route4Me Route Optimization Examples/Examples/README.md

 see detailed description of parameters and sample values at: https://www.route4me.com/api/demo/add_optimization_problem.php?sample=Single%20Depot,%20Multiple%20Driver,%20Time%20window

-### Multiple Depot, Multiple
+### Multiple Depot, Multiple Driver

-Multiple Depot, Multiple is particular case of Optimization Problem, in which multiple vehicles depart from the multiple depot, visit a set of customers and end their routes in the depots.
+Multiple Depot, Multiple Driver is particular case of Optimization Problem, in which multiple vehicles depart from the multiple depot, visit a set of customers and end their routes in the depots.

 See video tutorial at [Multiple Depot, Multiple](http://support.route4me.com/route-planning-help.php?id=manual0:tutorial2:chapter2:subchapter1)